-5.4.5.1 Solutions #4.1: Cancelling using charging session identifier
+5.4.5.1 Solutions #4.1: Cancelling using cancel operation and charging session identifier

 A possible solution for key issues 4a, covering requirements REQ-3GPPCH-ESC-01, cancelling of event would be to use the charging session identifier, see TS 32.290 [12], which corresponded to ChargingDataRef, TS 32.291 [6].
-When a resource is created in the CHF it will always get a ChargingDataRef.
-This ChargingDataRef can be put in a new attribute and used in a new service operation (e.g., cancel) to cancel any previously created resources.
-The NF (CTF) provides the information for cancelling of event(s) in new service operation request, which would be handled as a new EventType.
-After received the new service operation request, the CHF performs the cancel operation.
-Otherwise, the CHF responses results to indicate the cancel unsuccessfully.
+When a resource is created in the CHF the NF (CTF) will always receive a ChargingDataRef.
+This ChargingDataRef can be put in a new attribute (e.g., requestToCancel), and used in a new service operation (e.g., cancel) to cancel any previously created resources.
+After received the new service operation request, the CHF performs the cancel operation, how this is performed will be operator dependent.
+If CHF cannot handle the cancel request it will respond and indicate the cancel unsuccessfully.

 Figure 5.4.5.1-1 Message flow of new service operation (e.g., cancel)

-Editor’s Note: The use of ChargingDataRef is ffs.